 When we the people are united, no challenge is too great.
-Together, we can restore balance to our democracy, so that we all have a voice.
+Together, we can return government to the American people.

 A policy framework generated by a bipartisan working group of the ReFormers Caucus